chenkaisun/Nutritional-Labels-for-Dataset/README.md

 # Nutritional-Labels-for-Dataset
-See Documentation.txt run & deploy for installation information
+Please see Documentation.txt run & deploy for installation information